Menditect/documentation/docs/datavariation-item-row.md

 None.

-Note that not entering a value will be interpreted as 'Empty'.
+Note that not entering a value will be interpreted as `Empty`, except for String values, where it will be interpreted as '' (zero-length String).

 ## Actions on Data Variation Item